 How To Design & Build Your Own DIY Subwoofer

-This hub is all about how to build your own DIY subwoofer.
-All of this stuff I had to find out by trawling the internet and asking on forums when I first started researching DIY subwoofer building.
-I thought this guide would help some people out that want to build a subwoofer or two, but don't really know what's involved.
+This article is all about how to build your own DIY subwoofer.
+When I first started researching DIY subwoofer building, I found out all of this stuff by trawling the internet and asking on forums.
+I think this guide will help people who want to build a subwoofer or two, but don't really know what's involved.

 For a relatively low budget and some time, you can make something that matches or beats the performance of a considerably more expensive commercial subwoofer.
-The reasons for this are simple, commercial subwoofer manufacturers have to compromise to some degree with the size of the cabinet and the cost of components to be able to make something that appeals to the masses and is also cost effective so they make a profit.
-Of course when you're building your own DIY subwoofer, then you shouldn't have to worry about these things and can concentrate on getting the best performance you can get for your money.
-The other nice thing about making your own is if you are creative you can have it looking however you want.
+The reasons for this are simple.
+Commercial subwoofer manufacturers have to compromise to some degree with the size of the cabinet and the cost of components to be able to make something that appeals to the masses and is also cost-effective, so they can make a profit.
+Of course, when you're building your own DIY subwoofer, you shouldn't have to worry about these things and, instead, you can concentrate on getting the best performance you can get for your money.
+The other nice thing about making your own is that if you are creative, you can have it look however you want.
 I've included some pictures of inventive DIY subwoofers that people have made.

-If you take a soundtrack from a film, then the frequency range of the sounds in that film range from 10hz in some cases, which is below the human range of hearing, up to 20khz.
+If you take a soundtrack from a film, then, in some cases, the frequency range of the sounds in that film range from 10hz (which is below the human range of hearing) up to 20khz.
 To be able to accurately reproduce the soundtrack as it was designed to be heard and felt, you need speakers that can reproduce that full range.
-Most speakers are able to reproduce the higher end of the range, but at the low end then a lot of power is needed and the majority of speakers, even large floorstanders simply cannot reproduce these.
-Most speakers, even large floorstanding speakers, tend to only be able to play down to about 40hz.
-This is where the subwoofer comes in useful.
-They are designed to only reproduce low frequencies, which underpins the sound coming from the main speakers enabling the full range to be experienced.
+Most speakers are able to reproduce the higher end of the range, but, at the low end a lot of power is needed and the majority of speakers (even large floor standers) simply cannot reproduce that sound.
+Most speakers, even large floor standing speakers, tend to only be able to play down to about 40hz.
+This is when the subwoofer is useful.
+They are designed to only reproduce low frequencies.
+This underpins the sound coming from the main speakers, allowing the full range to be experienced.

 If you don't have a subwoofer, then you're missing out!